vidyagames998/vidyagames998.github.io/eldenring/index.md

 Here are some recommendations for weapon types based on class that might be worth exploring.
 There's a lot of ways to play this game.

 - Mage: Head over to caelid and grab the meteorite staff and rock sling.
 Lean heavy into the imps to carry you.
 There is a flask to get unlimited magic usage for a set time and pairs well with Comet Azur up in Altus.
 For the end game get Meteorite of Astel.
 There are a number of spells you can grab along the way.
 You should get glintstone pebble, night comet, carian greatsword, and terra magica for certain.
 This build will have you go to many parts of the map you have yet to explore.
-- Vagabond: Grab Bloodhounds Fang and it can carry you throughout.
-Before you fight the mini boss to get it you should go to mistwood first and hear the howl in east limgrave, then talk to santa, then go back to unlock the Blaidd helper otherwise the fight is pretty tough.
-In the BHF fight the Lordsworn Greatsword works well with golden vow.
+- Vagabond: Get Lordsworn Greatsword with Golden Vow then head over and grab Bloodhounds Fang.
+This weapon can carry out throughout the entire game.
+Before you fight the mini boss in the gaol in southern limgrave you should unlock blaidd to help you.
+Go to east limgrave and visit the mistwood ruins and hear the howl, then talk to santa, then go back with the new finger snap and use it to unlock the Blaidd.
+I will warn you while you can get bloodhounds fang early on it is very difficult to learn how to use.
+I feel like when it is used the game is way less forgiving and really tries to instantly kill you.
+This is not a beginners build and you will really have to learn how to fight enemies once you get to Maliketh.
 - Samurai: Start with the Uchikatana they give you.
 For a somber weapon either get the Moonveil or Bloodhouds Fang.
 After you get Rivers of Blood by Fire Giant you can optionally switch to a bleed build.
 - Confessor: We did the golden halberd build already so I would take a look at Sword of Night and Flame if you want something different.
 Upgrading the Lordsworn Greatsword albeit with normal smithing stones isn't a bad option either until you can get the Blasphemous Blade.
 - Warrior: Bloodhounds fang/dual bandit curved swords (farmed 3% drop).
 You could also just use the starting dual scimitars.